 - DON’T COMPARE YOUR BEGINNING TO SOMEONE ELSE’S MIDDLE.

 Like I said before, as long as you are posting high quality content and keeping a fairly regular schedule, just keep chugging along.
 If you can post more often and still keep the quality high, that is even better.
-Remember that blogging success isn’t an overnight ordeal for most people.
+Remember that blogging success isn’t an overnight deal for most people.
 The ones who did have quick success usually did a massive amount of work before hand to ensure their success.

 How often do you like to post to your blog & why?